-Tag Description AddDSCCluster - CustomUserPort The port for the custom user Directory Service Connector.
+Tag Description AddCluster - AddQvs - Machine The name of the computer where the QlikView Server is running.
+AddCluster - AddQvs - Port The port the QlikView Server listens to.
+AddCluster - AddQvs - LinkMachineName The external name of the QlikView Server, used by the QlikView Plug-in clients.
+AddCluster - AddQvs - Weight Set a higher value if you wish that the QlikView Server be selected more frequently when using random load balancing.
+AddDSCCluster - CustomUserPort The port for the custom user Directory Service Connector.
 AddDSCCluster - DirectoryServiceConnectorSettings - Url The location of the Directory Service Connector.
 AddDSCCluster - DirectoryServiceConnectorSettings - Name The cluster name.
 AddDSCCluster - DirectoryServiceConnectorSettings - Username Enter a user name if needed to connect to the Directory Service Connector.
 AddDSCCluster - DirectoryServiceConnectorSettings - Password Enter a password if needed to connect to the Directory Service Connector.
 Authentication - AuthenticationLevel Sets how the client should access the AccessPoint.
 Possible values are Always, Login and Never.
 Authentication - LoginAddress The path to an alternative login page used for custom users.
 Authentication - LogoutAddress The path to an alternative logout page used for custom users.
 Authentication - GetTicket The URL and authentication used to get a ticket from the Server for a client.

-Authentication - HttpAuthentication The URL and authentication used to get a ticket from the Server for a client if using SSL/TSL.
+Tag Description Authentication - HttpAuthentication The URL and authentication used to get a ticket from the Server for a client if using SSL/TSL.
 AccessPoint - Path The path where the Access Point is installed.
 AccessPoint - AjaxClientPath The relative path to the Ajax client.
 AccessPoint - PluginClientPath The relative path to the QlikView plug-in client.
 AccessPoint - DefaultPreferredClient Sets which client should be set as the preferred client for a user's first visit to the AccessPoint for clients.

-Tag Description AccessPoint - DefaultView The default view of documents on the AccessPoint, details or thumbnails.
+AccessPoint - DefaultView The default view of documents on the AccessPoint, details or thumbnails.
 AccessPoint - DefaultPagesizeDetails The number of rows on the AccessPoint when using the Details view.
 AccessPoint - DefaultPagesizeThumbnails The number of rows on the AccessPoint when using the Thumbnails view.
 AccessPoint - RespectBrowsable When set to True only mounts that are set as Browsable in the QVS are displayed on the AccessPoint.
-Ajax - Path The path to QvsViewClient.aspx.
+Ajax - Path The path to QvsViewClient.aspx .
 The path may be changed, but the file name must remain unchanged for the installation to work.
 Ajax - NoCrypto Prohibit the use of encryption between the QlikView Web Server and the QlikView Server.
 Ajax - ProhibitMachineID Prohibit sending the machine ID.
 This will effectively exclude the usage of anonymous bookmarks.

-Ajax - Recording When set to True, the qvpx calls for the AJAX zero footprint client are logged.
+Tag Description Ajax - Recording When set to True, the qvpx calls for the AJAX zero footprint client are logged.
 SafeForwardList When a redirect is requested through Authenticate.aspx , a DNS lookup is done to retrieve the IP addresses of the path provided in this tag.
 If the IP addresses matches that of the redirect request, the redirect is allowed.

-Tag Description StrictSafeForwardList When a redirect is requested through Authenticate.aspx , the host name of the path provided in this tag is compared with the host name of the incoming redirect path.
-If they match (not case sensitive), the redirect is allowed.
-Web - Folders The path to the different virtual folders in the QlikView Web Server.
+StrictSafeForwardList When a redirect is requested through Authenticate.aspx , the host name of the path provided in this tag is compared with the host name of the incoming redirect path.
+If they match (not case sensitive), the redirect is allowed. web - Folders The path to the different virtual folders in the QlikView Web Server.
 Change the name and path if the files are installed to folders other than the default.
 Web - Types Specify what file extensions the clients are allowed to download from the Access Point/QlikView Web Server.